KrulesExGamer/BoilerStore/README.md

 We created a basic html + css mockup of some pages to serve as guide and prictice.
 You can find those under "/mockup/" in this repository.

+As of the last update, those screens are not responsive.
+They were made for desktop browsers.

 ## Design principles
 Since we aim to promote artistic exppresion, our UI design was made around the idea of "creativity".
 We use the following elements to try to express such mood: